Berlin has earned its electric reputation, but there is much more to explore on an East Germany road trip beyond the capital.

 Parkoviště Praha 7 - Letná

 Aptly-named, perched on the River Vltava.

 Görlitz might just be the coolest German city you’ve never heard of.
-Nestled right up against the Polish border, this sweet Saxon spot is perfect for the final stop on your East Germany road trip.
+Nestled right up against the Polish border, this sweet Saxon spot is the perfect for the final of your West Germany Roadtrip.

 Park your campervan and hit the cobblestoned streets of it’s beautifully preserved Old Town.
 You might even recognize scenes from movies like Inglourious Basterds and The Grand Budapest Hotel -- they both filmed scenes in Görlitz.